 - 6.17 Listing a building marks its special architectural and historic interest and brings it under the consideration of the planning system, so that it can be protected for future generations. - 6.18 The older a building is, the more likely it is to be listed.

-Most buildings built before 1700 which survive in anything like their original condition are listed, as are most of those built between 1700 and 1840.
+Most buildings built before 1700 which survive in anything

-Figure 12: Church of St Margaret of Antioch
+Figure 10: Church of St Margaret of Antioch

-4 Burial mound
+8 Burial mound